-Doctors should consider exercise a fifth 'vital sign'July 5th, 2012 in Health /
+Doctors should consider exercise a fifth 'vital sign'July 5, 2012 in Medicine & Health / Health

 In a new Lancet paper, an international team of researchers set out to examine whether sport and exercise contribute to the health of nations.
 They argue that although country-wide data on participation in sports are too scarce to draw any firm conclusions in this respect, the existing evidence suggests that regular participation in sports and / or exercise has clear benefits for physical and mental health, and that health professionals need to pay more attention to their patients' fitness.

 "Low fitness is a better predictor of mortality than obesity or hypertension, which are health risk factors afforded far greater emphasis than fitness by the media and most health professionals," according to Professor Karim Khan of the University of British Columbia, Canada, one of the paper's authors.

 The researchers suggest that if health professionals were to consider exercise levels as a "vital sign", they could provide more help for patients to adopt exercise regimes.
 This could result in dramatic improvements in the number of people who regularly exercise, in the same way that smoking cessation advice has resulted in reductions in the number of people who smoke in many countries.

 Despite the lack of high-quality data on nationwide sport participation levels, existing studies appear to show clear health benefits associated with regular participation in sport and / or exercise.
 For instance, a series of small randomised clinical trials published in 2010 showed that people who started playing football two or three times a week, having formerly never played the game, experienced reduced risk factors for cardiovascular disease, diabetes and osteoporosis.